 There were emergency medicines in line with the British National Formulary (BNF) guidance for medical emergencies in dental practice.
-These were stored securely and those requiring refrigeration were also stored appropriately.
+These were stored securely.
 Staff also had access to emergency equipment on the premises including medical oxygen.
-The practice had an automated external defibrillator (AED) in line with Resuscitation Council UK guidance and the General Dental Council (GDC) standards for the dental team.
+We saw records of the weekly checks that were carried out to ensure the medicines were not past their expiry dates and there were daily and weekly checks to ensure equipment was in working order.
+The practice did not have an automated external defibrillator (AED) in line with Resuscitation Council UK guidance and the General Dental Council (GDC) standards for the dental team.
 [An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm].
-We saw records of the monthly checks that were carried out to ensure the medicines were not past their expiry dates and there were daily and weekly checks to ensure equipment was in working order.
+However we saw evidence one had been ordered.
+A risk assessment was also in place which indicated they had access to an AED from the local pharmacy which was located a few doors down from the practice.

-All staff had completed recent basic life support training which was updated annually.
-All staff were aware of where medical equipment was kept and knew how to use the AED and medical oxygen.
+Staff had completed recent basic life support training which was updated annually and were aware of where medical equipment was kept.